fb

 GitHub | LinkedIn | Twitter

 Christy graduated from UCLA with a B.S. in Molecular Biology and a minor in Film.
 She moved to the Bay after college, and started her career in the biotech field where she worked as a clinical lab accessioner.
 During her time in the lab, she assisted the clinical team by preparing samples and inputting patient data into system.
-She discovered her passion for coding, specifically her interest in building and problem-solving process in programing.
+She discovered her passion for coding, specifically her interest in building and problem-solving process in programming.
 As a self-motivated individual, she began her programming journey with all the resources she could find online.
 At work, she was presented an opportunity to work with the engineering team on a system overhaul, which made her realize that engineering is the career path she wants to embark on.

 Hackbright Project: I’m Feeling Lucky